Ungoliant photophaga: Description

-At the time of description, all known specimens of F. photophaga were male.
+At the time of description, all known specimens of then F. photophaga were male.
 The species is brown in colour, with pale yellow longitudinal stripes.
 Body length without legs is 3.5–6.1 mm and the legs themselves are around 25 mm long.

 Harvestmen in the genus Forsteropsalis are highly sexually dimorphic, with males and females differing in morphology: males have enlarged chelicerae used to fight other males in competition, with a pinching claw used to grab and pin down the opponent.
-F. photophaga males have long orange-brown chelicerae: segment I is 3.4–6.5 mm long, and segment II 4.9–9.1 mm.
+U. photophaga males have long orange-brown chelicerae: segment I is 3.4–6.5 mm long, and segment II 4.9–9.1 mm.
 A distinguishing feature of this species is rows of large denticles on the second segment of these chelicerae, not seen in any other New Zealand Neopilionidae.